LabRicecat/FIXME/README.md

 This...
 I don't know why this exists really. `jack` and `jon` are good friends and I suppose this was a birthday present for one.
 Basically it jumps to a specified line if both persons don't have the same value. (-2, because they are excited)

 #### `ASK`
-Promts the user for a text input.
+Prompts the user for a text input.
 This is horribly broken, and we have no idea why, it ignores all whitespaces and there is this weird `@` at the end of all inputs, ew

 #### `ALIFE`
 Returns `1` if the specified person is alive at the moment, `3` otherwise (PLEASE DON'T ASK ME WHY IT'S `3`!)